rdowd003/RD_Mentoring/Resources/Guides/git_intro.md

 * Initializing an empty, new local repository (*not* recommended)
 * *Cloning* a repository from GitHub (highly recommended)

-At Galvanize, you can expect to use the second method exclusively: *cloning* a repository from GitHub.
-So, if you're starting a new project, don't try to initialize it locally.
-The best workflow is to create an empty repo on GitHub first, then clone the GitHub repo to your computer to start your work.

 ## B1.
 Cloning